alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/data.rst

 **transmitted** at regular intervals or in response to user input, and finally **decoded** on the receiving end to control hardware.

+.. admonition:: What is struct?

+    In C programming, a struct (short for structure) is a user-defined data type that lets you group multiple variables of different types together under a single name.
+It's like a container that holds related information — perfect for organizing data that logically belongs together.

 Data Payload
 ------------